SYNOPSIS

 Analysis found a CVS branch with no tag consisting entirely of dead revisions.
 These cannot have been visible in the archival state of the CVS at conversion time; it is possible they may have been visible as branch content at some point in the repository’s past, but without an identifying tag that state is impossible to reconstruct.

-warning - unnamed branch
+warning - putting xxx rev yyy on unnamed branch zzz off www

 warning - xxx newer than yyy